 We had taken Squid to have his feet measured and he was having none of it.
-The shop was packed, there were no available shoe fitters and I’d had enough.
+Shoulder to shoulder, the shop brimmed with families.
+Of course, there were no available shoe fitters- and I’d had enough.
 I grabbed our small person and walked out of the shop, leaving my husband behind in the chaos.

 And, when my husband caught up with me he uttered those fateful words: ‘you’re not the woman I married’.

 On the sullen drive home I held back my hurt tears, and mulled that sentence over and over.
 Truthfully, he was right.
 I am not the woman he married.
 I don’t recognize myself half the time either.

 Young, but sure.
 Emotionally, we were happy, determined, carefree, and considerably better off financially than we are now.
 We laughed lots, ate out, saw friends, had holidays and weekends away, spent money on frivolous things we didn’t really need.
 Physically we were different too.
 No signs of age had crept across our faces, there were no grey hairs, I was certainly thinner, I always had time to shave my legs.

 We wanted a baby.
 It felt like the logical next step to our relationship.
 A mini human of our own, a bit of both of us.
 So when Squid arrived, 18 months after we got married, we were ready, prepared to tackle this parenting lark together.
 How hard could it really be?

 Oh, how little we knew.